Region: Italy, Veneto

 2 tablespoons walnut oil

-1. In a flame-proof casserole, melt the butter with the olive oil over medium-high heat, then cook the leek, garlic, and parsley, stirring frequently, until soft, 3 to 4 minutes.
-Add the morels and cook 2 minutes.
-Turn the heat off until needed.
+1. In a flameproof casserole, melt the butter with the olive oil over medium-high heat, then cook, stirring frequently, the leek, garlic, and parsley, until soft, 3 to 4 minutes.
+Add the morels and cook, stirring, for 2 minutes.
+Turn the heat off and leave until needed.

-2. Preheat a cast-iron or carbon steel skillet over medium-high heat for 5 minutes.
-Place the duck breast, skin side down, and cook until the skin is a deep golden brown, about 4 minutes.
+2. Preheat a cast iron or carbon steel skillet over medium-high heat.
+Place the duck breast, skin side down, covered to avoid splattering of fat, and cook until the skin is a deep golden brown, about 4 minutes.
 Reduce the heat to medium-low, then turn the duck breasts and cook until firm when poked with your finger, 6 to 7 minutes.
 Remove the duck and place on a cutting board and let rest 5 minutes.
 Remove 2 tablespoons duck fat and juice from the skillet and add to the casserole.
-Slice the duck on the bias in ¼-inch thick slices.
+Slice the duck in ¼-inch-thick slices.
 Set aside.

 3. For every pound of pasta, bring 6 quarts of water to a rolling boil over high heat, salt abundantly with up to 1/2 cup of salt, then add the pasta in handfuls.
-Cook over high heat, stirring occasionally so the pasta doesn’t stick together, until half cooked.
-Drain without rinsing and pour into the casserole with the morels.
+Cook over high heat, stirring occasionally so the pasta doesn’t stick together, until half cooked, about 6 minutes.
+Drain without rinsing and transfer the spaghetti to the casserole with the morels.

-4. Turn the heat under the casserole to medium, add the duck broth, season with salt and pepper, and cook, stirring and tossing, until the spaghetti is al dente, about 7 minutes.
-Add the duck breast, parmigiano, and walnut oil and cook just enough to heat it through while tossing frequently.
+4. Turn the heat under the casserole to medium, add the duck broth, season with salt and pepper, and cook, stirring and tossing, until the spaghetti is al dente, 5 to 6 minutes.
+Add the duck breast, parmigiano, and walnut oil and cook just enough to heat it through while tossing frequently, about 1 minute.
 Serve immediately.